For Immediate Release

 The FAA is working with industry and other civil aviation authorities to develop a performance-based approach to airworthiness standards for Part 23 airplanes.
 These airplanes range from small piston-powered airplanes to complex high-performance executive jets.
 The goal is to set an international standard that advances the introduction of new technology and reduces fatal accidents and certification costs by 50 percent.

 Recommendations were recently developed by a 55-member rulemaking committee that includes representatives from the FAA, European Aviation Safety Agency, National Civil Aviation Agency of Brazil, Civil Aviation Administration of China, Transport Canada, Civil Aviation Authority of New Zealand, several airplane and avionics manufacturers, and industry groups.
 The committee presented its recommendations to the FAA in June 2013.
-A reorganization of Part 23 will implement many of the committee’s recommendations with a final rule expected by November 2017.
+A reorganization of Part 23 will implement many of the committee’s recommendations.

 The FAA is also working with manufacturers to build stall resistance into aircraft through the use of improved aerodynamics, limited pitch control capability, and sensed angle of attack to better inform the pilot.
 This work has contributed to the production of autopilots that provide automatic limiting to help prevent Loss of Control.